 - Know your triggers and how to manage them.

-There will be certain tasks, events, people and situations that can trigger your frustration or sadness.
+There will be certain tasks, events, people and situations that can trigger your frustration or sadness when you're chronically ill.
 All you need to do is be aware of what they are so that you can avoid them or prepare for them better going forward.

 - Think and plan for your week in advance.

 For example, try and do a weekly shop where you plan your meals.
-It’s best to have a stocked fridge when you’re too tired to move than using the same amount of energy to buy 1-2 items at a time.
+It’s best to have a stocked fridge when you’re too tired to move than using the same amount of energy to buy one or two items at a time.

 - When you need to say no – be proud and not guilty.

-If you’re prioritising your needs correctly and listening to your body then saying no is something you should do with confidence.
-It’s okay to take a step back to rest and you need to back yourself up on it.
+If you’re prioritising your needs correctly and listening to your body, then saying no is something you should do with confidence.
+It’s okay to take a step back and rest.
+This is something you need to back yourself up on.

 If you're trying to manage your guilt better, here's a great article for you to read: Overcoming Guilt and Chronic Illness